theredsix/cerebellum/README.md

 5. Use Cerebellum to accomplish a goal on a website.

     ```typescript
-    // Point the browser on a website
+    // Point the browser to a website
     await browser.get('https://www.google.com');

     // Define your goal